ANUcybernetics/imaginative-restoration/README.md

   - camera not working
   - processing pipeline failed

+- select at random from the florence-detected objects, not always the first one
 - read-only views (for outside the grotto)
 - add canny filter (client-side?)
 - scheduler (i.e. only run during business hours)